tombye/trexit/_posts/2017-10-15-walking-the-wrong-way.markdown

 We've started to plan some time for getting lost into our days and that seems to make it less stressful.

+## Pilgrims as markers

+Pilgrims walking towards you is one of the best ways to know you're on the right track.
+A few times when there have been no arrows in sight, a pilgrim appearing out of a side road has saved the day.

-## People
+## Public relations

 Walking the other way can confuse any pilgrims not sure they're going in the right direction.
-(The title of this post was shouted at us by a teacher walking with his class.)
+A couple of days ago, a class full of students helpfully shouted at us: "You're walking the wrong way!".)

 We were thinking about getting t-shirts that say: "Don't worry, we're walking it backwards" in all major European languages.
 Until then, we'll keep on with all the explaining and reassuring we've been doing.